Structure of Resource Theory of Block Coherence: Block Incoherent Operation

 \section{Block Incoherent Operation}

-Block Incoherent Operations are defined as a set of trace preserving completely positive maps (CPTP maps) $\tau$ on S (where S is the set of all quantum states of the system Hilbert space H) having a set of Kraus operator \{$K_n$\} such that for all n and $\rho \in I$, $ K_n\rho K_{n}^{\dagger}\subset I$.

-This definition ensures that using this operation we can not generate block coherence from a block incoherent state, not even probabilistically.
-This operation can be redefined as follows.
+A CPTP map $\mathcal{T}$ on $S$ (where $S$ is the set of all quantum states of the system Hilbert space $H$) is said to denote Block Incoherent Operation (BIO) if its representation involves a set of Kraus operators \{$K_n$\} such that for all $n$ and $\rho \in \ I_B$, we have $ \frac{K_n\rho K_{n}^{\dagger}}{\textrm{Tr}(K_n\rho K_{n}^{\dagger})} \in I_B$, i.e. even probabilistically block coherence can not be generated from a block incoherent state under this operation.
+This operation can be redefined as follows:

-Let $\tau$ be a CPTP map.
-Then $\tau$ is said to be an block incoherent operation if it can be represented by Kraus operators $\{K_n\}$ such that $\forall B_l,\forall n$ where $B_l$ denotes diagonal blocks of arbitrary states and $\Delta$ is block de-phasing map.
-Note that choice of $B_l$ depends on choice of block de-phasing map. \begin{theorem} Let $\tau$ be a completely positive trace preserving map on S. Then $\tau$ is block incoherent operation if it can be represented by Kraus operators $\{K_n\}$ such that every $K_n$ has at most one non zero block in each column partition where partition of columns depend on chosen block dephasing map. \end{theorem} Proof.
-Given $\tau$ is block incoherent operation, then Kraus operators $\{K_n\}$ representing $\tau$ have property